lucrae/django-cheat-sheet/README.md

 # :scroll: Django Cheat Sheet
-A concise cheat-sheet for creating web apps with the Django framework using the Python language.
-For the full documentation for Django v2.0 go to https://docs.djangoproject.com/en/2.0/.
+A cheat-sheet for creating web apps with the Django framework using the Python language.
+Most of the summaries and examples are based off [the official documentation](https://docs.djangoproject.com/en/2.0/) for Django v2.0.

 ## Sections
 - :snake: [Initializing pipenv](#snake-initializing-pipenv-optional) (optional)